Archie Roach interview

 He was also passionate about bringing together Aboriginal and Torres Strait Islander people, building communities of First Nations people around the world and exploring the universal experience of being human.

 In Tell Me Why (2019), Archie says 'I've wrestled most of my life with addictions, but music has always been my saving grace.
 It's where I go to heal':

 It's lovely to hear Archie refer to his songs as if they are children.
 In this clip he calls them 'little fellas', commenting that he's coming to understand them better over time:

-To explore our online exhibition, visit Archie Roach: His Story in Song.
-You can also learn more about his collaboration with partner Ruby Hunter in the Archie Roach and Ruby Hunter collection, and check out the Archie Roach Collection, which includes never-before-seen home movies, live footage and interviews from his career spanning four decades as well as one of his latest songs, 'Place of Fire' (2019).
+You can learn more about his collaboration with partner Ruby Hunter in the Archie Roach and Ruby Hunter collection, and check out the Archie Roach Collection, which includes never-before-seen home movies, live footage and interviews from his career spanning four decades as well as one of his later songs, 'Place of Fire' (2019).